tarneaux/tarneo.fr/content/posts/powerdns.md

 sudo sqlite3 /data/pdns/varlib/pdns.sqlite3 < schema.sqlite3.sql
 ```

 I had a permission issue when trying to run the container again, so I ran a `sudo chown -R 953:953 /data/pdns`.
-Make sure there is no UID or GID 953 on your system because that user would have access to `/data/pdns`.
+Make sure there is no UID or GID 953 on your system because that user would have access to `/data/pdns` (or make sure that `/data` is not readable by that user).

 Then run `docker-compose up -d` again.
 The container's log should end with the following line:
 ```